ParkenDD/ParkAPI2/web/scrapers/builtin/README.md

 *Some* websites do provide most of the required information and it might be easier to scrape it from the web pages instead of writing the geojson file by hand.
-However, it would not be good practice to scrape this info every other minute.
+However, it might not be good practice to scrape this info every other minute.
 To generate a geojson file from the lot_info data:

 ```shell script